ManojChandran/go-operator/README.md

 ```sh
 kubebuilder create api --group crd --version v1 --kind Chowki
 ```
 This will create API and Controller for our operator.
-We can see  `api/v1` and `controller` folder created to define the API `spec`, `status` and `reconcile` function..
+We can see  `api/v1` and `controller` folder created to define the API `spec`, `status` and `reconcile` function.
+Schema:
 ```go
 // ChowkiSpec defines the desired state of Chowki.
 type ChowkiSpec struct {